Debt Collection Agency UK: The Overseas Creditor's Jurisdiction Map

 How long does a UK commercial recovery take?

-An undisputed case, amicable track, typically completes in 30 to 90 days CSA benchmarks.
+An undisputed case, amicable track, typically completes in 30 to 90 days.
 A matter moving to court with a default judgment typically takes 3 to 6 months from issue.
-Enforcement adds another 2 to 4 months depending on method.
-End-to-end for a defended matter with full enforcement: 12 to 18 months.
+Enforcement adds another 2 to 4 months.

 What is the statute of limitations for a UK commercial debt?